Poso Regency: Religions

-Islam is the first religion which spread widely in Poso.
-Although the process is not known, Islam certainly been entered in Poso around the end of the 18th century.
-The migration of Mandar tribe of western Sulawesi region also proved influential in this process.
-This process culminated in the events in which Mandar people living in the area of Kadombuku (now Lage), forcing the local tribal people to convert to Islam and end up with a series of tribal wars between Mandar and Kadombuku.
-Christianity began to spread in the late 19th century, when a Dutch missionary, Albert Christian Kruyt sent by a Christian mission agency of the Netherlands Missionary Society to begin missionary in Central Sulawesi.
-After working for seventeen years, their efforts paid off when hundreds of people from To Pebato baptized on Christmas Eve, 25 December 1909.
+Prior to colonial rule, the inhabitants of Poso followed a traditional belief system known as Lamoa.
+Islam became the first prominent religion in Poso during the early 19th century when it was brought by the Mandarese people who settled in the To Kadombuku area (present-day Tomasa River region), although the exact means of their arrival remain unknown.
+The spread of Christianity in Poso began in the late 19th century with the arrival of Albert Christian Kruyt, a Dutch Calvinist missionary sent by the Netherlands Missionary Society (NZG) to initiate a mission.
+Following seventeen years of work, their efforts bore fruit when hundreds of To Pebato residents were baptized on Christmas Eve, December 25, 1909.
 Central Sulawesi Christian Church (GKST) is a church organization that was established on 18 October 1947 in Tentena.
 GKST serves Central, West and South Sulawesi.
 In 2006, 188 thousand people registered to become members, and there are 376 congregations served by 625 priests.

 Tourism

 Tambing Lake is located in Lore Lindu National Park, 3 hours drive from Palu and 100 meters away from Palu-Napu Road.
-In 2014, there are 3,000 foreign tourists visited Tambing Lake which is known as Endemic Bird Paradise with 30 percent of 270 kinds of birds are endemic.
+In 2014, 3,000 foreign tourists visited Tambing Lake, which is known as Endemic Bird Paradise, with 30 percent of the 270 kinds of birds endemic.